-SPIKE (seated)
+SPIKE (kneeled)

-Here at Exero, we have always enjoyed being physically active, and it's our wish to bring that enjoyment to more people.
+Here at SmartGroup, we have always enjoyed being physically active, and it's our wish to bring that enjoyment to more people.

-Working closely with athletes, we developed Spike to create opportunities and help fulfill wishes and dreams.
+Working closely with athletes, we developed Spike to create opportunity and help fulfill wishes and dreams.